Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 FINAL WORD on Basic Hoof Anatomy

+Getting familiar with hoof anatomy doesn't need to be complicated.
 It starts with a little observation to train your eye, one structure at a time.

 👉 JOIN OUR LIST